mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ```

-The `state` represents the presence of a fax familiy, and its epidemiological status:
+The `state` represents the presence of a fox family, and its epidemiological status:

 ``` - Globals
 ; define global variables